madanyc/workfront-learn.en/help/guide/administrator-fundamentals/control-and-interface/customize-project-details-with-layout-templates.md

 ---
 title: Customize project details with layout templates
-description:  In this video, learn how to customize the project details fields using an Adobe Workfront layout template.
+description:  In this video, learn how to customize the project details fields using a layout template.
 topic:
 activity: deploy
 doc-type: feature video